DateJanuary 25, 2014

-How can you know if you are doing the right things, at the right time, unless you have a Strategic Plan.
-You’ll never know where your going or when you get there if you don’t have a clear plan of where you want to end up.
+Just like Alice in Wonderland, if you don’t have a vision of where you want to go, it doesn’t really matter the path you take.
 Many leaders are frustrated with the poor results they’ve seen with past strategic plans and have abandoned the effort entirely.
-Some create a huge binder each year and it sits on the shelf until next years planning session.
+Some create a huge binder each year that sits on the shelf until next years planning session.
 Others are intimidated by the word ‘strategic” and never even attempt one.

 Strategic plans answer the questions of “where will we play and how do we win.”
 They are a great tool to help you create budgets to anticipate cash flow, set hiring and employee development plans, capital and technology requirements, marketing and much more.
 This plan needs to be in writing so everyone can align their efforts around a focused target, and make decisions based on a bigger picture.
-However, they also need to allow for the fast changes of the market and geo political activities that may require you adjust along the way.
+However, they also need to allow for the fast changes of the market and geopolitical activities that may require you to adjust along the way.

 * Just for clarity of the process, Vision and Mission create Goals, Goals will lead to setting Objectives, which are the foundation of your Strategic Plan.
 This plan will have tasks and projects, who will be responsible to get these done, and when they are due.
 Together, this keeps your team focused and moving in the right direction.

 Your Strategic Plan needs to be realistic, measurable, updated annually, reviewed quarterly, and lived out daily.
 The process of assessing the situation, seeing how this affects your plans, create adjustments as required, and put them into action, needs to be an ongoing effort to maximize the results.
 It’s not that you change the Strategic Plan, you just factor in new conditions that can allow you to get to the goal in a more efficient manner.